-1 In many instnces, the 'earning guidance' prevailed in the corporate world is a high stake game where the management seeking to hit the targets set by analysts, based on an extensive private conversations between managers and analysts (Fuller and Jensen, 2010).
-On the basis of real world experience, one can argue that the opportunistic reasons for earnings management have intentionally influenced stakeholders, with a degree of misinterpretation of the company performance.
+2 In many instnces, the 'earning guidance' prevalent in the corporate world is a high-stake game where the management seeks to hit the targets set by analysts, based on extensive private conversations between managers and analysts (Fuller and Jensen, 2010).
+On the basis of real-world experience, one can argue that opportunistic reasons for earnings management have intentionally influenced stakeholders, with a degree of misinterpretation of company performance.

-of accruals and the likelihood of beating analyst forecasts are more sensitive to CFO equity incentives than to those of the Chief Executive Officer (CEO).
+In this paper, we further examine whether the gender of the Chief Financial Officer (CFO) affects the level of earnings management.
+CFOs have a strong role in companies, due to their primary responsibility of financial reporting.
+Jiang et al. (2010) found that the magnitude of accruals and the likelihood of beating analyst forecasts are more sensitive to CFO equity incentives than to those of the Chief Executive Officer (CEO).
 Although a significant amount of accounting research has been devoted to testing the association between the effectiveness of corporate governance and audit committees on earnings management (Lin and Hwang 2010; Benkraiem 2009; Ebrahim 2007; Xie et al. 2003; Klein 2002), only a few studies have examined the association between gender diversity on the board of directors and earnings management.
 For instance, Barua et al. (2011) investigated the association between CFO gender and earnings management and found that firms with female CFOs have lower discretionary accruals than firms with male CFOs.
 Similar findings were provided by Peni and Vähämaa (2010), who examined the association between CFO and CEO gender and earnings management, and found that firms with female CFOs have income-decreasing discretionary accruals, indicating that female CFOs are following more conservative financial reporting rules and standards.
 However, they found no association between earnings management and CEO gender.
-In contrast, Gavious et al. (2012) found that companies with female CEOs have less earnings management than those with males, and a negative relationship between female executives and earnings management.
+In contrast, Gavious et al. (2012) found that companies with female CEOs have less earnings management than those with males, with a negative relationship between female executives and earnings management.
 Instead, Hili and Affes (2012) found no association between earnings management and the presence of female directors on boards and audit committees in French and US companies respectively.

-Further to this, we explore the effect of female directors on earnings management in both high and low debt firms.
-We identify high debt firms as those that rely more on debt financing, with larger boards and more independent directors (Coles et al. 2008; Faleye 2007).
-In contrast, low debt firms depend on firm-specific knowledge of insiders and have smaller boards with a greater number of insiders.
-The findings of pooled OLS regression reveal that a number of female directors on the board constrain the level of earnings management.
-These findings are consistent with the previous studies of Gavious et al. (2012); Peni and Vähämaa (2010); and Krishnan and Parsons (2008), who found that firms with a higher number of women on the board are less likely to manipulate earnings.
-The key research questions are: (1) is there an association between the number of female directors and earnings management?; (2) is this relationship the same in low and high debt firms? and; (3) is there an association between CFO gender and earnings management?
+Further to this, we explore the effect of female directors on earnings management in both high- and low-debt firms.
+We identify high-debt firms as those that rely more on debt financing, with larger boards and more independent directors (Coles et al. 2008; Faleye 2007).
+In contrast, low-debt firms depend on the firm-specific knowledge of insiders and have smaller boards with a greater number of insiders.
+The findings of pooled OLS regression reveal that the presence of a number of female directors on the board constrains the level of earnings management.
+These findings are consistent with the previous studies of Gavious et al. (2012), Peni and Vähämaa (2010) and Krishnan and Parsons (2008), who found that firms with a higher number of women on the board are less likely to manipulate earnings.
+The key research questions are: (1) is there an association between the number of female directors and earnings management?
+(2) is this relationship the same in low- and high-debt firms? and; (3) is there an association between CFO gender and earnings management?

-Methods
+3. Methods